minh1409/DFT-NPZS-NAS/README.md

 Instead, we create smaller-size databases by accessing their databases and only logging necessary content.

 ## Reproducing the results
-You can reproduce our results by running the below script:
+You can reproduce our results by running the below scripts:
 ### Train
 ```shell
 $ python train.py --benchmark <DARTS, NASNet, ENAS, PNAS, Amoeba, NB201, NB101, Macro, all>